Export Module - Process to Export Data from Clevr Forms

 Step 10: Run your Export

-Using a scheduled, API trigger, or Run Now to execute your export and access your Clevr form data!
+You can now use a scheduled, API trigger, or Run Now to execute your export and access your Clevr form data!

 • Related Articles